schibsted/spid-tech-docs/resources/articles/authentication.md

 Obtaining user tokens by redirecting the user to SPiD to log in is covered in depth in the [Implementing SSO guide](/implementing-sso/).

-While it is not recommended to manually handle user passwords, it is possible to programatically obtain a user token given your client id, API secret and a user's credentials.
+While it is not recommended, or even feasible, to manually handle user passwords, it is possible to programatically obtain a user token given your client id, API secret and a user's credentials.
 You may want to do this for testing purposes (e.g. programatically testing an endpoint like [/me](/endpoints/GET/me) that only works with a user token).

 A user token is obtained by requesting the `password` grant type from `/oauth/token`: